Giopav/ItemSage/SECURITY.md

 ## Supported Versions

-The version that receives constant updates is always the last one.
+The version that receives constant updates is always the [latest](https://github.com/Giopav/ItemSage/releases).

-You can find the latest version in the [pom.xml](pom.xml) file.

 ## Reporting a Vulnerability